Skip to main content

 What is ALEKS

 ALEKS is an online assessment that ensures students are placed in an appropriate math course.
-The assessment shouldn't be stressful or worrisome, it is simply gauging what course level you should take to be successful.
-After taking the assessment, university advisors will guide you to a math course that best fits you.
+The assessment shouldn't be stressful or worrisome, it is simply a gauge of what course level a student should take to be successful.
+After taking the assessment, university advisors will guide each student to a math course that is most suitable for them.

 • Cost